-A great all round oil that balances the emotions, relieves stress and lifts depression.
-It is relaxing, uplifting and good for easing tension.
+A great all-around oil that balances emotions, relieves stress, and lifts depression.
+It is relaxing, uplifting, and good for easing tension.

 A beautiful aroma derived from orange blossom flowers.
-Neroli calms and soothes nerve endings, so a good relaxer to use prior to, and for meditation.
+Neroli calms and soothes nerve endings, so a good relaxer to use before, and for meditation.
 It is good at calming anxiety and giving relief to stress.
 Neroli is also good at lifting a low mood or depression.